KQED/election-2016-loader/README.md

 # Election 2016 Loader

 ##About
 A loader that collects election results from AP API and CA Secretary of State XML feed and loads them into MySQL.
+Inspiration for some of this repo was taken from [NPR's Elex Loader](https://github.com/nprapps/ap-election-loader).

 ##Requirements
 - MySQL